tweag/nickel/doc/manual/typing.md

 ) : #Port
 ```

-A custom contract hence acts like an opaque type (or abstract type) for the
+A custom contract hence acts like an opaque type (sometimes called abstract type
-typechecker.
-The typechecker doesn't really know much about it except that the
+as well) for the typechecker.
+The typechecker doesn't really know much about it
-only way to construct a value of type `#Port` is to use contract application.
+except that the only way to construct a value of type `#Port` is to use contract
-You also need an explicit contract application to cast back a `#Port` to a
+application.
+You also need an explicit contract application to cast back a
-`Num`: `(p | Num) + 1 : Num`.
+`#Port` to a `Num`: `(p | Num) + 1 : Num`.

 Because of the rigidity of opaque types, using custom contracts inside static
 type annotations is not very useful right now.
-We just had to give a reasonable
+We just had to give them a
-them a meaning at typechecking time because types and contracts share the same
+reasonable meaning at typechecking time because types and contracts share the
-specification syntax.
+same specification syntax, and they can thus appear inside types.

 ## Typing in practice